Coonskin cap: 1950s fad

 In the 20th century, the iconic association was in large part due to Disney's television program Disneyland and the first three Davy Crockett episodes starring Fess Parker, which aired from December 1954 to February 1955.
 In the episodes, which once again made Crockett into one of the most popular men in the country, the frontier hero was portrayed wearing a coonskin cap.
 The show spawned several Disneyland Davy Crockett sequels as well as other similar shows and movies, with many of them featuring Parker as the lead actor.
 Parker went on to star in a Daniel Boone television series (1964–1970), again wearing a coonskin cap.

 Crockett's new popularity initiated a fad among boys all over the United States as well as a Davy Crockett craze in the United Kingdom.
 The look of the cap that was marketed to young boys was typically simplified; it was usually a faux fur lined skull cap with a raccoon tail attached.
 A variation was marketed to young girls as the Polly Crockett hat.
 It was similar in style to the boys' cap, including the long tail, but was made of all-white fur (faux or possibly rabbit).
 At the peak of the fad, coonskin caps sold at a rate of 5,000 caps a day.
 By the end of the 1950s, Crockett's popularity waned and the fad slowly died out.
 The fad is recalled by numerous cultural references, such as the wearing of coonskin caps as part of The Junior Woodchucks uniform in Disney's Donald Duck comics.
 Novelist Thomas Pynchon referenced both the hat and the fashion in his novel V., where he refers to the hat as a "bushy Freudian hermaphrodite symbol".

-Other uses

-Coonskin caps are powerful cultural symbols that continued to be seen in film, television, and other contexts in the latter decades of the 20th century.